 Tanzania also caters for those seeking relaxation by the glistening waters, which can be made more exhilarating through a range of water-based activities.
 Mafia Island is part of Tanzania's Archipelago.
 It is teeming with breath taking marine life, such as sea turtles and sharks therefore making it perfect for diving and boat trips.
 On the other hand, if you want to unwind on the beach, that is also easily achieved at any of the archipelago islands and on mainland.

-Tanzania is an incentive destination that is bursting with wildlife, culture, idyllic scenery and is definitely a country, which will not be easy to forget.
+Tanzania is an incentive destination that is bursting with wildlife, culture, idyllic scenery and is definitely a country, that will motivate employees to do better.

 Long haul, adventure